 The U.S. midterm elections resulted in a “blue wave” of votes for Democratic Party candidates in the U.S. House of Representatives.
 Close to 40 seats changed hands from Republican to Democrat.
-This means the Democratic party will have a large majority in the House of Representatives when the 116th Congress takes over on January 3, 2019.
+This means the Democratic party will have a large majority in the House of Representatives.
 The Republican Party will still have a slim majority in the U.S. Senate.

 For a bill to become law in the United States, the bill must be passed by both the House and the Senate, and signed by the President.
 In the previous Congress, the Republican Party could pass laws without the support of the Democrats, since the Republicans controlled both houses of Congress and also the presidency.
 As a result of the midterm elections, the Republicans will have to negotiate with the Democrats to pass any law.
 This gives the Democratic Party more leverage.
 In addition, the Democratic party will be able to conduct investigations through the House committees, which will now be controlled by the Democrats.